wlbr/cl-marshal/README.md

 Tested with SBCL and CCL.
 No rocket science required, should run in any environment.

-A set of unit tests is encluded in tests.lisp.
+A set of unit tests is included in tests.lisp.

 Reporting problems